nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `INDEX` refers to the index number shown in the displayed room list. `INDEX` **must be a positive integer 1, 2, 3, …**.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* Room occupancy status can only be changed through the `alloc` or `dealloc` command when a resident is allocated or deallocated.
+The occupancy status is not controllable through the `oedit` command.
 * `oedit` will be blocked if the room is occupied.
 Run `dealloc` to deallocate the room before making further edits.

 Example: